 |Cost||Members: $9.95 (inc. GST), Non-Members: $12.95 (inc. GST)|

 To apply for your IDP by post, print out and fill in an application form.
-Send your completed form along with a clear copy of your current Australian driver's licence (both front and back), a recent passport photo and the correct amount of money.
-Make out cheques (bank cheques only) or money orders to The Royal Automobile Club of Queensland Ltd.
+Send your completed form along with a clear copy of your current Australian driver's licence (both front and back), two (2) passport size coloured photographs of yourself with your full name printed on the reverse side, printed on photographic paper, showing your full face without any headwear or dark glasses obscuring your features and no more than 12 months old (photocopies or fax copies are not acceptable), and the correct amount of money.
+Please note, cheques and money orders are not an acceptable form of payment for an IDP.

 - download an IDP Application Form (PDF 57.9Kb)

 If you are applying for or requesting the reissue of an International Driving Permit (IDP) from overseas, RACQ also requires: